Jean Goetz Mangan

 B.A., University of Georgia

 Wilbanks Child Endangerment and Sexual Exploitation Clinic

-Jean Goetz Mangan is the staff attorney for the Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic at the University of Georgia School of Law.
+Jean Goetz Mangan currently serves as the first staff attorney for the Wilbanks Child Endangerment and Sexual Exploitation (CEASE) Clinic at the University of Georgia School of Law.
 In this role, she supervises both law and social work students as the clinic – the first of its kind in the nation – continues its mission of representing and advocating for survivors of childhood sexual abuse in civil litigation and juvenile court dependency proceedings.

 Before joining the law school as staff attorney, Mangan served as an assistant district attorney for both the Ocmulgee and Northern Judicial Circuit District Attorney’s Offices, where she represented the state of Georgia in felony and misdemeanor trials, plea agreements, motions and other criminal matters.
 She was responsible for handling all types of cases, from speeding tickets to vehicular homicide in the first degree.